TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If/Index.rst

 ^^

-This function returns true if ALL of the present conditions are met (they are AND'ed).
+This function returns true if ALL of the present conditions are met (they are connected with an "AND", a logical conjunction).
 If a single condition is false, the value returned is false.

 The returned value may still be negated by the ".negate"-property.

+Also check the explanations and the examples further below!

 .. ### BEGIN~OF~TABLE ###